 SAR is the current measurement used by government regulatory agencies to determine compliance with theoretical and estimated non-ionizing radiation hazard standards, and its use has never been proven valid or safe.
-They were based solely upon theoretically safe thermal considerations (heat) created by engineers, rather than biologists and other scientists familiar with the human body.
+They were based solely upon theoretical safe thermal considerations (heat) created by engineers, rather than biologists and other scientists familiar with the human body.
 Additionally, there is irrefutable evidence that cellular phone radiation affects biological mechanisms in the body far below what can be measured at the thermal level.
 It is for these reason that all AegisGuard™ Radiation Shields are tested at actual radiation levels to determine their radiation frequency shielding effectiveness.

 The first report confirming phone radiation affects the body both at and below the thermal level was published in the United Kingdom during January, 1999.
 Researchers at the University Complutense in Madrid, Spain, released the results of a study in December, 2000, stating they "believe current methods of calculating mobile emissions (SAR) substantially underestimate their effects on human tissue."
 In February, 2001, the University of Nottingham in Great Britain confirmed there are effects upon living creatures that "can't be explained by heating."